silviamaggi/smd-com/_posts/2020-08-08-inclusive-design.md

 ## A Little Boy That Santa Claus Forgot On A B-29

 On 6 of August 2020, Japan marked 75 years since the nuclear attack on Hiroshima.
 Around the same time, two young men escaped from Sachsenhausen concentration camp in Berlin.
-One of them was [Minutes to Midnight](https://blog.minutestomidnight.co.uk/2020/08/06/a-little-boy-that-santa-claus-forgot-on-a-b-29/){:target="_blank" rel="noopener"}‘s grandfather.
+One of them was [Minutes to Midnight](https://blog.minutestomidnight.co.uk/2020/08/06/a-little-boy-that-santa-claus-forgot-on-a-b-29/){:target="_blank" rel="noopener" title="Read the post on Minutes to Midnight website"}‘s grandfather.

-Watch the official video of the song _A Little Boy That Santa Claus Forgot On A B-29_, the second song from the concept album _[After 1989: A Trip to Freedom](https://minutestomidnight.co.uk/new-album-after-1989/){:target="_blank" rel="noopener"}_.
+Watch the official video of the song _A Little Boy That Santa Claus Forgot On A B-29_, the second song from the concept album _[After 1989: A Trip to Freedom](https://minutestomidnight.co.uk/new-album-after-1989/){:target="_blank" rel="noopener" title="Read more on Minutes to Midnight website"}_.
 Disclaimer: Minutes to Midnight is my husband.
 I’m sharing his music because I believe it’s a unique and touching project.
 Check his [YouTube channel](https://www.youtube.com/channel/UCXO3ZbalCLwCZwHk_UkDBHg/){:target="_blank" rel="noopener"} to discover the entire album.

 {% include pattern-video.html id="5M1XTw483Ew" title="Minutes to Midnight - A Little Boy That Santa Claus Forgot On A B-29 [Rock] (2019) Music Video" %}